StanHash/fe6/docs/GLOSSARY.md

 Same as PID/PInfo, but for classes.
 The "J" probably stands for "Job".

 This one is probably the biggest stretch, as no one in the western community really refers to Fire Emblem classes as "jobs".
-I didn't want to go for a "C" prefix because it could be confused for character as well (and CLASS starts to get long for a prefix for identifiers that are commonly used in events/unit info).
+I didn't want to go for a "C" prefix because it could be confused for character as well (and CLASS starts to get long for a prefix for identifiers that are commonly used in chapter events).

 ## IID/IInfo